sanjayarunkumar/TSA_EXP1/README.md

 1. Import the required packages like pandas and matplot
 2. Read the dataset using the pandas
 3. Convert date column into datetime datatype and set it as index.
-4. Resamples all the sales in a day using sum() and plot the Total sales per day
+4. Resamples all the Passengers in a day using interploate() and plot the Total number of passengers per day
 5. Add the necessary details to the plot and display the graph.

 # PROGRAM: